Avidity Creative – Cedar Crest

 In five business days pkgd.design delivered two fully manufacturable versions:

-- Debossed lid – streamlined feel, lower tool wear, and projected unit cost of $X.
+• Debossed lid – streamlined feel, lower tool wear, and the lower projected unit cost of the two options.

-- Embossed lid – mirrors the client’s original concept, adds X g mass and ~X % extra machining time.
+• Embossed lid – mirrors the client’s original concept, adding modest extra mass and machining time.

 Challenges